Antihistamine

-Antihistamines are drugs that treat hay fever and other allergies.
+Antihistamines are drugs that counteract the effects of histamine in the body, such as allergies and gastrointestinal conditions.
 Typically, people take antihistamines as an inexpensive, generic (not patented) drug that can be bought without a prescription and provides relief from nasal congestion, sneezing, or hives caused by pollen, dust mites, or animal allergy with few side effects.
 Antihistamines are usually for short-term treatment.
 Chronic allergies increase the risk of health problems which antihistamines might not treat, including asthma, sinusitis, and lower respiratory tract infection.
 Consultation of a medical professional is recommended for those who intend to take antihistamines for longer-term use.

 Although the general public typically uses the word "antihistamine" to describe drugs for treating allergies, physicians and scientists use the term to describe a class of drug that opposes the activity of histamine receptors in the body.
 In this sense of the word, antihistamines are subclassified according to the histamine receptor that they act upon.
 The two largest classes of antihistamines are H_{1}-antihistamines and H_{2}-antihistamines.

 H_{1}-antihistamines work by binding to histamine H_{1} receptors in mast cells, smooth muscle, and endothelium in the body as well as in the tuberomammillary nucleus in the brain.
 Antihistamines that target the histamine H_{1}-receptor are used to treat allergic reactions in the nose (e.g., itching, runny nose, and sneezing).
 In addition, they may be used to treat insomnia, motion sickness, or vertigo caused by problems with the inner ear.
 H_{2}-antihistamines bind to histamine H_{2} receptors in the upper gastrointestinal tract, primarily in the stomach.
 Antihistamines that target the histamine H_{2}-receptor are used to treat gastric acid conditions (e.g., peptic ulcers and acid reflux).
 Other antihistamines also target H_{3} receptors and H_{4} receptors.

 Histamine receptors exhibit constitutive activity, so antihistamines can function as either a neutral receptor antagonist or an inverse agonist at histamine receptors.
 Only a few currently marketed H_{1}-antihistamines are known to function as antagonists.